 Data Science.
 Few words conjure up such mystical expectations like Data Science.
 This is partially due to the calculation complexity to answer questions like,

-“How many coco bean futures should I order, if Brazil experiences a drought?”
+“How many cocoa bean futures should I order, if Brazil experiences a drought?”

 So if your organization is not engaged or at least evaluating data science opportunities, you may be missing a huge win.
 But how do you know where these opportunities are and how to solve them?
-In this video I’m going to describe 2 kinds of data science strategies which can help you develop answers to some of your more complex questions.
+In this video, I’m going to describe 2 kinds of data science strategies that can help you develop answers to some of your more complex questions.

-The first strategy is something I call Top Down Modeling.
-In Top Down Modeling a Data Scientist is leveraging tuned algorithms and Statistics which have known success rates to assemble an answer to a specific question.
-For example, there’s an amazing predictor of aggregated human behavior called the Pareto Principal.
-Now the Pareto Principal alone is just a mere concept.
+The first strategy is something I call Top-Down Modeling.
+In Top-Down Modeling, a Data Scientist is leveraging tuned algorithms and Statistics which have known success rates to assemble an answer to a specific question.
+For example, there’s an amazing predictor of aggregated human behavior called the Pareto Principle.
+Now the Pareto Principle alone is just a mere concept.
 It’s a model in the toolbox.
-If you want to know more about the Pareto Principal, I recommend you check out a great video posted by VSauce called “The Zipf Mystery” Anyway, it’s only when we marry Pareto Models with other models that we’re able to come up with some pretty remarkable things.
+If you want to know more about the Pareto Principle, I recommend you check out a great video posted by VSauce called “The Zipf Mystery” Anyway, it’s only when we marry Pareto Models with other models that we’re able to come up with some pretty remarkable things.
 For example, Intricity has a Data Science as a Service offering, where you can upload your customer transactions and we can literally tell you which of your return shoppers are likely to become loyal, and how many times a specific customer is likely to shop with you in the next month, with 90+% accuracy.
 Now the math behind that would make a Russian Statistician blush.
 But you can see that the real magic in Data Science is usually in knowing how to assemble the mathematical models to accurately describe an outcome.

 - Coding the right learning paradigm to ensure correct classification